WHAT WE DO

 From Setbacks to Success

-By 2018, funding began to be restored, and in late 2019, GYO IL was named the administrator of the state’s GYO grant program.
+By 2018, funding began to be restored, and in late 2019, GYO-IL was named the administrator of the state’s GYO grant program.
 GYO-IL now proudly provides grants to 5 locally-run consortia programs across the state.

 In the past four fiscal years (FY2020-2023), GYO-IL consortia programs have graduated close to 200 teachers.